TheSignPainter98/emblem/docs/src/how-emblem-works.md

 If it is, then this function is executed and its result is taken to be a part of the document.
 [An example of this can be seen above concerning the `.toc` directive](#how-emblem-works), which constructs a table of contents from headings.

-Extensions are simply [Lua][lua] files and have two purposes in Emblem---the import of custom style sheets and the creation of new directive functions.
+Extensions are [Lua][lua] files and have two purposes in Emblem---the import of custom style sheets and the creation of new directive functions.
 These style sheets are considered to be ‘above’ the user’s one, thus allowing for defaults to be created and overridden as required.
 Conversely, directive functions have slightly more nuance.
 As Emblem processes a document, it maintains a Lua environment which contains a _public table_ called ‘em.’